Majored in Western Hypocrisy

 - Radovan Karadžić, leader of the Bosnian Serb Army and on trial for War Crimes, went to Columbia.
 Vojislav Šešelj, a leader of Serbian paramilitaries in Bosnia, taught in American universities for a few years in the 1970s and 1980s.

-- Charles Taylor, genocidal leader of Liberia went to Bentley University.
+- Charles Taylor, genocidal leader of Liberia went to Bentley University in Waltham, Massachusetts.

 - As an Older Than Feudalism example, at least from the perspective of the Romans, could be considered Arminius, the chieftain of the "barbarian" Germanic tribe of the Cherusci.
 Young Arminius served in the Roman army as a foreign auxiliary soldier, and got as his reward Roman citizenship and the rank of an eques (a specific aristocratic class, something like the later European knights, since it means "horseman").
 He also gained Roman military training, which later back home did come in handy, when he and his Cherusci crushingly defeated the Romans in the historic Battle of the Teutoburg Forest.